 Edinburgh Airport Special Assistance with Omniserv

 The special assistance agents met us and took us to the Ambulift.
 Again we had to squeeze through everyone queuing up, but the special assistance agents led the way and made sure people moved to let me through.
-We could tell straight away that they were both really nice guys.
-They chatted away to us and I felt completely comfortable with them.
+They chatted away with us and I felt completely comfortable with them.

-Despite being boarded last which was no fault of Omniserv special assistance, I felt like my experience went smoothly.
+Despite being boarded last which was no fault of Omniserv’s special assistance, I felt like my experience went smoothly.
 They were amazingly helpful and friendly.
-They made sure I was comfortable at all times then once I was transferred into my seat on the plane, they asked how I wanted to be positioned and even placed my seatbelt on for me.
+They made sure I was comfortable at all times and once I was transferred into my seat on the plane, they asked how I wanted to be positioned and even placed my seatbelt on for me.
 I couldn’t fault their service.

-You can watch my experience of Edinburgh Airport Special Assistance here:
+You can watch my experience with Edinburgh Airport Special Assistance here:

 Edinburgh Airport Special Assistance Experience – Inbound Flight

-Thankfully once I’m back in my wheelchair he leaves to go and drive the Ambulift.
-We are left with the two lovely special assistance agents in the Ambulift who chat away to us.
-They are completely the opposite to the driver and what I always expect from the service at Edinburgh Airport special assistance.
+Thankfully once I was back in my wheelchair he left to go and drive the Ambulift.
+We are left with the two lovely special assistance agents in the Ambulift who chat away with us.
+They are completely the opposite of the driver and what I always expect from the service at Edinburgh Airport special assistance.

 Additional Services Available At Edinburgh Airport

-The Eagle 2 Lifter is also available to Edinburgh Airport and I was lucky to be the first to try it out a few years ago.
-The Eagle Lifter provides disabled passengers with a safe and dignified transfer from their wheelchair to their seat on the plane.
-This completely eliminates the need for manual lifting and the uncomfortable aisle chair.
-This fantastic hoist can be essential for many disabled passengers wishing to travel by air and should be available at all airports.
-You can read all about my experience using the Eagle 2 Lifter, which I wrote for Muscular Dystrophy UK.
+The Eagle 2 Lifter is also available at Edinburgh Airport and I was lucky to be the first to try it out a few years ago.
+The Eagle Lifter provides disabled passengers who are unable to be lifted with a manual sling.
+This hoist can be essential for many disabled passengers wishing to travel by air and should be available at all airports.

 I want to say that my experience with Edinburgh Airport Special Assistance has on the whole been very positive over the years.
-It’s unfortunate that this one Ambulift driver had such a horrible attitude and manner, but thankfully it is not what always happens.
-The service I received on my outbound flight was fantastic by Gary and Reece as was the two special assistance agents (Douglas and I’m not sure of the others name) on the inbound flight apart from the driver.
+It’s unfortunate that this one Ambulift driver had such a horrible attitude and manner, but thankfully it is not what usually happens.
+The service I received on my outbound flight was fantastic by Gary and Reece as were the two special assistance agents on the inbound flight.

 Have you been to Edinburgh Airport?
 What has been your experience of Special Assistance at airports you have travelled to/from?
 Do you have a favourite?